wrench1815/pyPaint/README.md

 # License

-This Project is Licensed <b>Unlicensed</b>.
+This Project is Licensed **Unlicensed**.
 It means You are free to do whatever you want with the code and use wherever you want to.